 The lab will use data from a project called Snapshot Serengeti, which headed by Craig Packer, a faculty member in the College Biological Sciences.
 The project uses 225 heat- and motion-sensing cameras, spread throughout Tanzania's Serengeti National Park, to capture millions of images of Serengeti's wildlife.
-To help sift through the millions of images, the project's researchers enlisted the help of the Zooinverse website, which hosts 'citizen science' projects.
+To help sift through the millions of images, the project's researchers enlisted the help of the Zooniverse website, which hosts 'citizen science' projects.
 Zooniverse helps researchers classify the images by inviting the public to help identify the animals in each photo.

 In this lab, students will gather data from images on the Zooniverse website and the Snapshot Serengeti database.
 Working with this dataset will introduce them to "big data" generated from current scientific research and the role citizen science can play in making sense of this data.

 - Students go through exercises challenging them to develop and apply tree-thinking skills using organisms from the Serengeti as examples.
 Students should gain basic knowledge and background of the Serengeti ecosystem.

 - They will be introduced to photos from Snapshot Serengeti project on the Zooniverse website.
 They will analyze photos to help them generate a research question and hypothesis about an ecological concept of their choice (e.g. competition, avoidance, predation, migration, territory, age, composition of herds).

 - Students will query the Snapshot Serengeti database and the use data visualization tools available in the statistical discovery software JMP to test their hypothesis.
 Students will present present their findings to their peers.

 - Students will develop tree-thinking skills, gaining an understanding of phylogenetics and the relatedness of living organisms.

 - Students will become familiar with the biodiversity in the Serengeti ecosystem, identifying different interactions and distinguishing characteristics of its species.